IU-PR/Capstone_project/content/docs/2025/edhub/week3.md

 ## Frontend

 This week we reduced the Frontend tech stack.
 We left mainly React + pure CSS styling.
-The main features that we were looking to implement till the end of this week were done, such as : course creation as a pop-up, comfy functional sidebar, material/assignment creation, parent/teacher/student invitation, working assignment/material course feed , enhanced details of course cards and course feed, as well as material and assignment page details.
+The main features that we were looking to implement till the end of this week were done, such as : course creation as a pop-up, comfortable and functional sidebar, material/assignment creation, parent/teacher/student invitation, working assignment/material course feed , enhanced details of course cards and course feed, as well as material and assignment page details.
 Overall style and design of edhub has become more united and intuitive as well as minimalistic.

 ## DevOps